chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 ✅ **DO** use Fluent Assertions for assertions over xUnit assertions.
 These are more readable, flexible, and powerful.

-> The `XUnitToFluentAssertionsAnalyzer` offers Roslyn analysis rule enforcing this, so if you right xUnit assertion the build would fail.
+> The `XUnitToFluentAssertionsAnalyzer` offers a Roslyn analysis rule enforcing this, so if you right xUnit assertion the build would fail.
 >
 > # XFA001: Use FluentAssertions equivalent
 >